Alex Jansen

 Alex has published a series of papers on museum research, collections, exhibitions, art history, and archaeology.
 His most recent research looked at Chesapeake oysters, other coastal resource use, and human technological change through time utilizing archaeological sites and museum collections from Native American times until present as a baseline for looking at contemporary environmental issues, which was published into a series of papers.
 He researched coastal archaeological sites and museum collections at Fishing Bay, Maryland and the Smithsonian Environmental Research Center (SERC) to look at past environments.
 This work also used artifact analysis and radiocarbon dating to look at coastal resource use through time at these sites.
 Alex also worked on the photo-documentation of Chesapeake coastal and marine museum collections for this work as well as the use of other digital media.

 Alex’s work has looked at Chesapeake archaeological sites, human ecology, and coastal and environmental change and dynamics through time to look at how we manage coastal and marine environments in the future.
 Alex has also conducted research, analysis, and radiocarbon dating on the use of early shell-temper and other traditions in ceramic production to look at how people interacted with past coastal and marine environments.
 Alex’s work has been featured on Smithsonian Profiles and Smithsonian Research Online, which are designed to extend the museum’s research to the global public, and has been cited in numerous journals, papers, news articles, and bachelor’s, master’s, and PhD theses.
+His work has been used in written testimony in the U.S. House Committee on Natural Resources hearing on Ocean Climate Action: Solutions to the Climate Crisis and the Ocean-Based Climate Solutions Act, which is the first comprehensive bill on ocean-climate solutions.